kzurawel/famicomparty/content/book/13-backgroundgraphics/index.md

 Layout of bits in an attribute table byte.
 {% end %}

-In this case, we want to change the palette for the bottom-right section of an attribute table byte, so we will need to change the leftmost two bits of the byte.
+In this case, changing bits 6-7 of an attribute table byte will set the palette for the bottom-right section.
 By default, the attribute table is all zeroes, meaning every 2x2 area of the background uses the first background palette.
 Let's change our tile to use the second palette (`01`) instead of the first palette (`00`).